louis-pare/TPBA/README.md

 ## What is it?

-This snakemake pipeline take as input either a transcriptome or a proteome and a list of proteomes to find homologuous proteins using blast.
+This snakemake pipeline is a wrapper around blast which will generate file correspondance between a list of transcript or protein and some proteomes.

 ## How to make it work?